Slab serif: Typewriter typefaces

 Typewriter slab serif typefaces are named for their use in strike-on typewriting.
 These faces originated in monospaced format with fixed-width, meaning that every character takes up exactly the same amount of horizontal space.
 This feature is necessitated by the nature of the typewriter apparatus.
 Examples include Courier (on the geometric model) and Prestige Elite (on the Clarendon model).

 A considerable variety of other names have been used, particularly in the 19th century: at the time the separation between typeface name and genre had yet to become established, so it is not clear if a name describes a specific typeface or is meant to refer to a subgenre.
-For example, slab serifs on the French Clarendon model were also called 'Celtic', 'Belgian', 'Aldine' and 'Teutonic' by American printers, as well as 'Tuscan', a name which refers to slab serifs with diamond-shaped points on the sides of the letterform.
+For example, slab serifs on the French Clarendon model were also called 'Celtic', 'Belgian', 'Aldine' and 'Teutonic' by American printers, as well as 'Tuscan', a name which refers to slab serifs with diamond-shaped points, called median spurs, on the sides of the letterform.